Here's Your First Glimpse Of Emma Stone Shutting Down Steve Carell's Misogyny In

 While I won't tell you who ends up winning the match — I wouldn't want to spoil the movie — the event is universally known as a symbol for the struggle for women's equality in the 1970s.

 The adapted tale is directed by Little Miss Sunshine's Jonathan Dayton and Valerie Faris and written by Slumdog Millionaire's Simon Beaufoy.
-The film hits theaters on September 22, so you better use the coming months to brush up on your game — believe me, this movie will have you itching to smash things with tennis balls.
+The film hits theatres on 22nd September, so you better use the coming months to brush up on your game — believe me, this movie will have you itching to smash things with tennis balls.

 Advertisement